toolness/dropsync-rs/README.md

 cases, with the following assumptions:

 * You remember to manually run this tool before and after you're done using the relevant applications.
+Alternatively, you can also use `dropsync play <app name>` to first synchronize, then play (assuming `play_path` has been set for the relevant app), and then re-synchronize the app.
 * No one else is using the applications at the same time as you on your other computers.